 This post may contain affiliate links.
 Read our disclosure here.

-Any finance guru will tell you that you need to have a least $1,000 in an emergency fund.
-This emergency fund means that when the tire blows out, washing machine stops working, or someone breaks an arm, you are good.
+Any finance guru will tell you that you need to have at least $1,000 in an emergency fund.
+This emergency fund means that when the tire blows out, the washing machine stops working, or someone breaks an arm, you are good.
 No credit card is needed to cover those expenses.

 Before we dive into this, we have to remember the difference between needs and wants.
 If you can put it on a list and wait 30 days to ponder if you really want to buy it, it’s officially a want.

 This can sound scary to some of you, but ditching cable doesn’t mean you won’t ever get to watch TV.
 There are a lot of different services you can stream online.
-You could try Amazon Prime which is $99 for a year, Netflix which starts at $7.99 per month, or Hulu Plus which is $7.99 per month.
-There are also services like Sling TV and PlayStation Vue that allow you to watch select live channels at much lower rates than cable.
+You could try Amazon Prime which is $139 for a year, Netflix which starts at $6.99 per month, or Hulu Plus which is $7.99 per month.
+There are also services like Sling TV that allow you to watch select live channels at much lower rates than cable.

 Even better, head to your local library.
 You can get TV show series and movies for FREE (as long as you return them on time).

 I know, I know.
 How is it possible to get along without a smartphone these days?
 It is possible and you can still get a non-fancy, less expensive phone.
 If you are no longer under contract, consider the downgrade.
 Another great option is to get a model that is a year or two older.

 Still under contract?
 As long as you stay with the same provider, you should be able to downgrade your service.
 You’ll have to talk to your service provider to discuss the details of this.